lihikaspi/MusicRecSystem/README.md

   - Batches of users and negative samples (if used).
   - Validation using the `GNNEvaluator` class after each epoch.
   - Checkpoint saved when validation NDCG@K improves.
-- The best model checkpoint is saved to `TRAINED_GNN` during training based on validation NDCG@K.
+- The best model checkpoint is saved to `config.paths.trained_gnn` during training based on validation NDCG@K.

 #### 2. Evaluation